North Korea 'racing ahead' on nuclear plan, defector says

 - Thae Yong-ho was formerly No. 2 at the North Korean Embassy in London

-- He sees a change in US administration as something Kim Jong-un will take advantage of
+- He sees a change in US administration as something Kim Jong Un will take advantage of

-(CNN)Political uncertainty in the United States and in South Korea could give North Korean leader Kim Jong-un "an apt time" to develop nuclear weapons "at all costs by the end of 2017," a high-profile North Korean diplomat who recently defected to South Korea said Tuesday.
+(CNN)Political uncertainty in the United States and in South Korea could give North Korean leader Kim Jong Un "an apt time" to develop nuclear weapons "at all costs by the end of 2017," a high-profile North Korean diplomat who recently defected to South Korea said Tuesday.

 "Due to domestic political procedures, North Korea calculates that South Korea and the US will not be able to take physical or military actions to deter North Korea's nuclear development," Thae Yong-ho, formerly No. 2 at the North Korean Embassy in London, said in a news briefing, according to the Yonhap News Agency.